gustaveroussy/sopa/CONTRIBUTING.md

 # with pip
 pip install -e '.[dev]'

-# or with poetry
+# or with uv
-poetry install -E dev
+uv sync --all-extras --dev
 ```

 ## Coding guidelines